-All student drivers need to register their vehicle before they drive to school, only seniors will be given a reserved parking spot.
+All student drivers need to register their vehicle before they drive to school, only seniors and juniors will be given a reserved parking spot.
 Please drive and park courteously.
-Park your vehicle in an orderly manner facing the curb.
 Upon arrival, students are to enter the building promptly.
 The back lot is reserved for faculty and staff parking.
 School administration has the right to search the car if there is "reasonable suspicion" of illegal substances in a vehicle.
 Disciplinary measures may be issued and/or parking privileges revoked for inappropriate behavior in regards to driving habits or parking lot behavior.